nkh/P6-Data-Dump-Tree/README.md

 Uses ASCII codes rather than ANSI to render the tree.

-### DDTR::UnicodeGlyphs
+### DDTR::CompactUnicodeGlyphs

-Uses Unicode to render the tree. this is the tightest rendering as only one character per level is used to display the tree.
+This is the tightest rendering as only one character per level is used to display the tree glyphs.

 ### DDTR::PerlString